Alevsk/rbac-atlas/content/charts/tenant/_index.md

 ---
-title: tenant
+title: "tenant"
-description: A Helm chart for MinIO Operator
+description: "A Helm chart for MinIO Operator"
 ---

 ## tenant